luklongman/Resolve-Audio-Batch-Renamer/README.md

 ## Overview

-This Python script provides a command-line interface to interact with DaVinci Resolve Studio for organizing audio clips within ONE specific Project Timeline.
-It allows users to inspect audio clip details, and perform batch renaming and path replacement operations on audio files, over ONE or MULTIPLE audio tracks.
+This Python script provides a command-line interface to interact with DaVinci Resolve Studio for organizing audio clips within ONE specific project timeline.
+It allows users to inspect audio clips, and perform batch renaming and path replacement operations, over ONE or MULTIPLE audio tracks.

 ## Workflow